inspec/inspec-aws/docs/resources/aws_ec2_capacity_reservation.md

 ## Examples

-### Ensure a Capacity Reservation Id is available.
+### Ensure a Capacity Reservation ID is available.

     describe aws_ec2_capacity_reservation(capacity_reservation_id: 'CAPACITY_RESERVATION_ID') do
       its('capacity_reservation_id') { should eq 'CAPACITY_RESERVATION_ID' }
     end

 ### Ensure that the state is `active`.

     describe aws_ec2_capacity_reservation(capacity_reservation_id: 'CAPACITY_RESERVATION_ID') do
         its('state') { should eq 'active' }
     end